Skip to main content

 Poor quality signals, received on 27 March, from Patch's tag revealed that he had left Cameroon and was on the move.
 Those signals located him in Togo and two days later further signals confirmed he had continued on in a westerly direction and was in Ghana.
 He is just west of Lake Volta, a place where several of our Cuckoos have stopped having moved into west Africa.

-Past updates from Patch
+Past updates from patch

-Sponsor an individual cuckoo with a monthly Direct Debit or make a one-off donation.
+Sponsor your chosen Cuckoo with a monthly Direct Debit or a one-off donation, and receive exclusive updates and insight into their migration.

 Information on this page is for illustrative purposes only and should not be reproduced without permission